shaghnanii/sampleEventsProject/README.md

 For this example we have a scenario, let suppose we have to register/add a new user to our site. when the admin register/add the new user there are multipe events which needs to be handled, in this scenario we have the following two scenario:

-- [User Need to welcomed through welcome email].
+- User Need to welcomed through welcome email.
-- [Admin will be notified that a new user is being registered into your site].
+- Admin will be notified that a new user is being registered into your site.

 So we are basically creating an event which is resposible to trigger those two events using listeners.